Haivision/srt/docs/handshake.md

 1. **Sender latency** is the minimum latency that the sender decided that the receiver should set.

-2. **Receiver latency** is the value that the Receiver wishes to apply to the stream that it will be receiving.
+2. **Receiver latency** is the (at least minimum) value that the Receiver wishes to apply to the stream that it will be receiving.

-The **Effective Latency** is always the maximum value of these two.
-The exchange of these values is such that the Initiator sends the HSREQ message declares them on its side, the Responder "fixes" them by calculating the maximum value of the received ones and the corresponding its own ones, then it sends HSRSP with the effective values.
+After the information interchange done through the extended handshake, both these values, as referring to particular direction, are turned into one and the same **Effective latency**, which is always the maximum value of these two.
+The process of exchanging these values is that the Initiator sends the HSREQ message, which declares them on its side, the Responder "fixes" them by calculating the maximum value of the received ones and the corresponding its own ones, then it sends HSRSP with the effective values.

-As this can be really confusing, here is the detailed explanation how it works in particular handshake version:
+By referring to Alice and Bob doing bidirectional transmission, where Alice is Initiator, here is how it works in *HSv5*:

-1. HSv4.
-There's only one direction, and the party that set `SRTO_SENDER` is declared a sender, the party that did not set it is the receiver.
-There's only one option, `SRTO_LATENCY`, which sets the "sender latency" on the sender and "receiver latency" on the receiver.
-Only the lower field is used in this exchange, that is, the meaning of this field in HSv4 is "sender latency" for the sender party and "receiver latency" for the receiver party.

-2. HSv5.
-This is bidirectional-capable, so the latency setting is per direction.
-Let's imagine two boxes, Alice and Bob:

- - when Alice sends a stream to Bob, then Alice sets `SRTO_PEERLATENCY` and Bob sets `SRTO_RCVLATENCY`; this value on Alice is then placed into the Lower field and the value to be set on Bob is placed to the Higher field
- - what is placed by Alice in the Higher field is the value from `SRTO_RCVLATENCY`, and so the value placed by Bob into Lower field is from `SRTO_PEERLATENCY`, and this latency touches upon, this time, the stream that is sent from Bob to Alice
+1. Let's state that Alice and Bob set the following latency values:
+   - Alice: `SRTO_PEERLATENCY` 250ms, `SRTO_RCVLATENCY` 550ms
+   - Bob: `SRTO_PEERLATENCY` 500ms, `SRTO_RCVLATENCY` 300ms

+2. Alice defines latency field in the HSREQ message:

+    hs[SRT_HS_LATENCY] = { 250, 550 }; // { Lower, Upper }

+3. Bob receives it, sets his options, and responds with HSRSP:

+    `SRTO_RCVLATENCY` = max(300, 250);  //<-- Alice's PEERLATENCY
+    `SRTO_PEERLATENCY` = max(500, 550); //<-- Alice's RCVLATENCY
+    hs[SRT_HS_LATENCY] = { 550, 300 };

+4. Alice receives this HSRSP and sets:

+    `SRTO_RCVLATENCY` = 550;
+    `SRTO_PEERLATENCY` = 300;

+We have then the **Effective latency** values:
+   - For direction from Alice to Bob: 300ms
+   - For direction from Bob to Alice: 550ms

+In *HSv4* it's simpler because there's only one direction (here it's Alice to Bob so that it's consistent with the above Initiator/Responder roles):

+   - Alice sets `SRTO_LATENCY` to 250ms
+   - Bob sets `SRTO_LATENCY` to 300ms
+   - Alice sends `hs[SRT_HS_LATENCY] = { 250, 0 };` to Bob
+   - Bob does `SRTO_LATENCY = max(300, 250);`
+   - Bob sends `hs[SRT_HS_LATENCY] = {300, 0};` to Alice
+   - Alice sets `SRTO_LATENCY` to 300

 (Note that `SRTO_LATENCY` option on HSv5 sets both `SRTO_RCVLATENCY` and `SRTO_PEERLATENCY` to the same value, although when reading, `SRTO_LATENCY` is an alias to `SRTO_RCVLATENCY`).

-No matter the direction, the Initiator sets both of these values, then the Responder "fixes" them (chooses the maximum between the received value and its own) and sends them back (in HSv5 in reverse order).
-It can be symbolically shown as:

-Filling the handshake:

-On HSv4
-    alice.hsreq.latency = { alice[peerlatency], 0 };
-    bob.hsreq.latency = { bob[rcvlatency], 0 };

-On HSv5 (both Alice and Bob do the same):

-    alice.hsreq.latency = { alice[peerlatency], alice[rcvlatency] };

-Fixing the latency value (note that it is simplified by assigning to two variables in one expression, but obviously both assignments happen separately on every endpoint):

-    alice[peerlatency] = bob[rcvlatency] = max(alice[peerlatency], bob[rcvlatency]);

-(On Hsv5 also):

-    alice[rcvlatency] = bob[peerlatency] = max(alice[rcvlatency], bob[peerlatency]);

-If you wonder, why the sender latency should be updated to the effective latency for that direction, it's because the TLPKTDROP mechanism, which is normally on in the live mode, may cause that the sender decide to stop retransmitting packets, which are known to be too late to retransmit anyway (even if they are sent, the receiver will drop them anyway because it has already forgotten them, agreed to drop them, and continue delivery of the packets that follow it).
-This value is needed to decide whether there is still time to recover the packet, or it's already too late.
+If you wonder, why the sender latency should be updated to the effective latency for that direction, it's because the TLPKTDROP mechanism, which is on in the live mode by default, may cause that the sender decide to stop retransmitting packets, which are known to be too late to retransmit anyway.
+This latency value is one of the factors taken into account to calculate the time threshold for it.

 #### KMREQ and KMRSP